MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/In person/Confrerence/Wave Church/2024/Wave Church - 2024 Conference - Phil Dooley - Do You Care About What You Carry?.md

 Tags: [[Wave Church]] [[Phil Dooley]] [[Conference]] [[Preach]] [[Christian]] [[2 Samuel]] [[Presence of God]] [[Overfamiliarity]]

-# Wave Church - Conference - Phill Dooley - Do You Care About What You Carry?
+# Wave Church - Conference - Phill Dooley - Do You Care About What You Carry
 When you are a Christian you carry the presents of God.